Drowned World Tour: Stage and technical setup

 The images depict two sketches created of the stage.

 Drowned World was described by production manager Mark Spring as the most complex project he had ever worked on, calling it a "machine on the move".
 The scale was massive —two Boeing 747s transported the show from Europe to the US, and over 300 cargo vehicles carried more than 100 tons of equipment.
 The stage, the size of three tennis courts, featured a vast overhead grid of trusses, motors, and video screens, along with props like a mechanical bull and aerial rigging.

 The production involved three set-building companies and a crew of over 100 professionals, including lighting techs, sound engineers, dancers, and stylists.
 Madonna's perfectionism shaped every detail; she personally noticed audio imperfections, leading engineers to experiment with cutting-edge techniques like 14 kHz frequencies and isolated amplifiers.
 FOH engineer Dave Kob highlighted the show's technical demands and musical diversity —from heavy metal to flamenco— and praised Madonna for singing live throughout, despite the intense choreography.
-"She's a hard worker," he noted, "and she expects the same from everyone else."
+"She's a hard worker," he noted, "and she expects the same from everyone else".

 Fashion

 Designer Jean Paul Gaultier was enlisted to create the tour's costumes, blending punk, Scottish, geisha, cowboy, and Spanish influences to match each themed act.
-His designs included torn shirts and zippered pants as a nod to Madonna's early years, geisha-inspired wigs and makeup from "Nothing Really Matters" (1999), leather chaps over jeans reminiscent of "Don't Tell Me", and outfits that merged elements from "La Isla Bonita" and Evita (1996).
+His designs included torn shirts and zippered pants as a nod to Madonna's early years, geisha-inspired wigs and makeup from "Nothing Really Matters" (1999), leather chaps over jeans reminiscent of "Don't Tell Me", and outfits that merged elements from "La Isla Bonita" and Evita.
+Among the more elaborate pieces was a red-and-black, hand-painted kimono with enormous sleeves that extended to a span of approximately 50 ft when fully unfurled.
 The DSquared^{2} duo, Dean and Dan Caten, contributed "ghetto fabulous" looks reflecting Madonna's then-current aesthetic.
 Longtime stylist Arianne Phillips supervised the wardrobe, designing some pieces herself and collaborating with Gaultier on others.
 For each segment, three identical versions of Madonna's outfits were made, while dancers had two duplicates of each costume.